npbtrac/enpii-dev-suite/docs/macos/readme.md

 ```

 The current working folder will be `enpii-dev-suite`.
 After all the prerequisites have been installed, run the following commands to start the installation of docker images.
-  - This command will check if there’s .env file, if there isn’t, it will init and generate an .env file.
+  - This command will check if there’s .env file, if there is not, it will init and generate an .env file.
 Then you can repair values that need to be updated located on your based folder.

 ```
 $ sh scripts/init-env-file.sh
 ```

-  - When environment variables have been updated, we will generate the docker-compose.yml and configuration files (nginx conf - How to modify nginx conf can be found here #).
+  - When environment variables have been updated, we will generate the `docker-compose.yml` and configuration files (Nginx conf - How to modify Nginx conf can be found [here](#setupcustomdomain)).

 ```
 $ sh scripts/init-dev-suite.sh